Supervision - PhD

 - your principal supervisor is going to resign

-Please note that changes in the supervisory team will not be backdated and that the changes only take effect from the Faculty's filing date.
+Please note that changes in the supervisory team will not be backdated and that the changes only take effect from the faculty's filing date.
+The faculty will not accept changes in the supervisory team six months before planned submission date of the thesis, unless exceptional circumstances apply.

 Problems with supervision

 In certain cases this may be difficult.
-Please get in touch with the coordinator for the PhD-programme at your institute who can follow up the problem in order to find the best possible solution.
+Please get in touch with the Head of Postgraduate Studies at your institute who will follow up the case in order to find the best possible solution.